-Our scaleable insight-based approach applies to budgets big and small: Whether you’re looking to create a Minimum Viable Product or a full-scale campaign.
-We carefully manage every step of the process, from proposition development to targeted media buying and optimised sign-up journeys.
+Our scalable, insight-based approach applies to budgets big and small; Whether you’re looking to create a Minimum Viable Product or a full-scale campaign, we carefully manage every step of the process, from proposition development to targeted media buying and optimised sign-up journeys.

 Starting with acquisition through to post-event communications, we plan and map every element of the supporter experience to ensure we’re providing interesting content that taps into the audience’s mindset and encourages action – whether that’s sharing, raising more funds, keeping going or celebrating their achievement.
 This regular engagement drives fundraising by reminding supporters what’s in it for them, and how their efforts will make a difference, in turn increasing the amount of money raised.

 Clare MooreHead of Strategic Marketing Communications “The Dryathlon 2013 campaign has gone beyond all our expectations.
 The tone of voice was spot on and the results are testimony to Killer’s creativity, not to mention their understanding of the core insights of the research document and their memorable interpretation of the brief.
 It’s a fantastic achievement for a year 0 campaign.”